GabeStah/dgraph-twitter-clone/README.md

 Three types of integrations with Dgraph are supported, allowing the `dgraph-twitter-clone` app to perform data manipulation in whatever method is suitable to your needs.

 - `DIRECT` - Passes serialized request objects (i.e. JSON) to the `dgraph-adapter-http` instance, which in turn generates Dgraph transactions via the `dgraph-js-http` package.
 This connection type completely bypasses the `/api` application and forms a **direct** connection to Dgraph (hence the `DIRECT` name).  **This is the default connection type**.
 - `API` - Posts the serialized request object to the API's [`/json` endpoint](https://github.com/GabeStah/dgraph-twitter-clone-api/blob/master/src/routes/Routes.ts#L18-L30).
-The request body is converted to an executable query, which is then passed along to via a Dgrpah transaction.
+The request body is converted to an executable query, which is then passed along as a Dgraph transaction.
 - `REST_API` - Uses an endpoint-based REST API from [auto-generated](https://github.com/GabeStah/dgraph-twitter-clone-api/blob/master/src/routes/Routes.ts#L36-L85) Express routes, which are based on the set of [`Queries`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-query-manager/src/classes/Queries) found in `dgraph-query-manager`.

 ### Changing the Connection Type